WHAT IS THE PANCAKE DAY RACE?

-International Pancake Day in Liberal has expanded into a four-day event, beginning this year on Saturday, Mar.
-1, 2014, with pancake eating and flipping contests, a cooking contest, and a parade.
-Other events include a talent show, the races, and a shriving service.
+International Pancake Day in Liberal has expanded into a four-day event, beginning this year on Saturday, Feb.
+6, 2016, with pancake eating and flipping contests, a parade, and a talent show.
+Other events include the Miss Liberal Pageant, races for all ages, and a shriving service.

 WHAT IS A "SHROVE"?

 It's not a thing, but a verb.
 The verb shrive (shrove, shriven) comes from the Old English verb scrfan, “to decree, decree after judgment, impose a penance upon (the penitent), hear the confession of," according to the American Heritage Dictionary.